 Ride bikes along miles of breathtaking trails or play a round of championship golf.
 In the summertime, opportunities for outdoor recreation here are at their peak.
 Whether you're a hiker or a cyclist, a paddler or an angler -- whether your idea of a good time is playing a round of golf or walking for miles down a beach -- there's always something to do here.

 Why wait to come and explore Traverse City?
-View our places to stay today and start planning your winter trip to build lasting memories with family and friends.
+View our places to stay today and start planning your summer trip to build lasting memories with family and friends.

 Play at the Sleeping Bear Dunes